serviejs/popsicle/README.md

 Middleware functions accept two arguments - the current request and a function to proceed to the next middleware function (a la Koa `2.x`).

-**P.S.** The middleware array is exposed on `request.middleware`, which allows you to clone requests and omit middleware - for example, using `request.middleware.slice(request.middleware.indexOf(currentFn))`.
+**P.S.** The middleware array is exposed on `request.middleware`, which allows you to clone requests and tweak middleware - for example, using `request.middleware.slice(request.middleware.indexOf(currentFn))`.
 This is useful, as the pre and post steps of previous middleware attach before `currentFn` is executed.

-#### Transportation Layers
+### Transportation Layers

 Creating a custom transportation layer is just a matter creating an object with `open`, `abort` and `use` options set.
 The open method should set any request information required between called as `request._raw`.
 Abort must abort the current request instance, while `open` must **always** resolve to a promise.
 You can set `use` to an empty array if no plugins should be used by default.
 However, it's recommended you keep `use` set to the defaults, or as close as possible using your transport layer.